 Another important thing to consider when recording is the setting for Fixed Recording Length in the settings menu.
 With this set to ON each file will be a specific length, from 1 bars to 64 bars.
 You do not need to hit record to finish, as it will stop automatically.
 To record longer than this you would need to set this to OFF.

 You can choose what happens to the recorded file when completed by selecting an option in the dialogue box that appears after recording is completed.
-The options are SAVE / ABORT / EXPORT.
-SAVE will name the file whatever you choose (or the default if unchanged) and place it in the documents area, accessible from the Manage Files feature in the settings.
+The options are SAVE / SAVE AS / ABORT / EXPORT.
+SAVE will use the default filename, (SAVE AS will name the file whatever you choose) and place it in the documents area, accessible from the Manage Files feature in the settings.
 If ABORT is chosen, it will prompt you to be sure you wish to delete the recording, and then do so.
 You cannot restore a deleted file.
 If EXPORT is chosen, a set of export options will appear, which are the same as described previously in the Manage Files area.
 To prevent this popup from appearing at all after record, turn off the Confirm Record option in the settings, and the recording will just be saved with the default filename in the documents area.

 STOP WITH HIT – Pressing this button will stop playback with a hit of all the active loop instruments as opposed to silence.
 This can be affective for making a clear stop on a downbeat.
 Some effects can also be created by tapping this rhythmically.
 Bear in mind though, that if you wanted to start playback again then the last hit would need to be on the ‘Play’ button on the downbeat.
 Otherwise the loop would be starting off the beat.
 The hit is also not quantized to the beat, which gives you the freedom for creative stops.